 In terms of Android tablets, Amazon’s Kindle Fire range has been the most successful and best-selling products.
 Since the debut of original Kindle Fire, Amazon has added several updates to its devices, when the new Kindle Fire HD comes in different sizes and offers contents for different audiences.
 Well, even the most popular devices face some technical glitches and we have gathered some of the potential issues in Kindle Fire.
 Here are some of the common problems and solutions to fix issues in Kindle Fire.
-You can also Contact Kindle Fire Support if you are facing these issues on your Amazon Kindle Devices.

 Trouble in Startup